 Maintain proper social distance etiquette by setting up camp on BLM land — most campsites are free, full of fresh air, and off the beaten path.
 Need help searching for a site?
 Our BLM park guides are here to map out your options.

-Scotland doctors are the latest to prescribe something we all already knew to be true: nature is good for your mental and physical wellbeing—and RVing is the perfect way to get outside.
-Imagine planting your feet in the soft beach sand or hiking a pine-tree-lined trail at a national park.
+Scotland doctors are the latest to back up the claim that nature is good for your mental and physical wellbeing—and RVing is the perfect way to get outside.
+Imagine planting your feet in the soft beach sand or hiking a pine-tree-lined trail at a local state park.
 No matter where you escape into nature, we can all feel the benefits of the outdoors in our daily lives.

-Here are a few of the ways an RV trip can help relieve what ails you—and fulfill doctor’s orders.
+Here are a few of the ways an RV trip can help you practice the art of social distancing — and fulfill doctor’s orders.

 Turn off the technology

 Our addiction to technology is changing us, and it’s got the majority of us in its grasp.
 So many of us feel obligated to answer emails and field phone calls 24/7.
 Those of us who struggle to fall asleep likely have read the recommendations to turn our devices off an hour or two before bed and avoid the light of a screen when we’re trying to sleep and recent research shows the benefit of cutting screen time for families.

 All this is to say, make sure to turn off your devices to get the most benefit from your trek through nature.

 Although the science hasn’t been fully proven, research suggests that being outdoors can be a mood booster.
 Being in the outdoors leads to mindfulness, which is a key piece of dialectical behavior therapy (DBT).
 Although getting outside can’t treat depression on its own, it’s a healthy part of self-care and a useful tool to pair with other methods of treatment.

 Get your daily Vitamin D